 This course is for students who are interested in using the performing arts for more than just performing.
 The course is aimed at students who may have interests or skills in more than one art form or performing art and would like to keep developing these skills.
 The course will also be of interest to students who are keen to work with a wide range of people of different ages and backgrounds.

 The course focuses on how the performing arts can be used positively for change and development and students will develop skills as a community arts practitioner.
 There will be the opportunity to work directly with various community groups including young people, school children, the elderly and people with disabilities.
-Students may work within a prison environment or in a pupil referral centre.
+Students may work with vulnerable groups including those that are homeless or in a pupil referral unit.

 The course will offer contextual studies covering the history of community arts, technique classes where students will acquire practical skills in theatre, music, movement and design.
 Students will learn how to plan, deliver and lead successful workshops themselves.
 Students will learn how to deliver community arts projects, identifying prospective partners, liaising with outside organisations through to the successful completion of the project.